Foundations in Chemistry

 Students will understand the important role of carbon in biological macro-molecules.

-Students will produce a scientific poster on a given topic which will then be marked against criteria shared beforehand.
+Students will produce a scientific poster on a given topic (a magnificent molecule) which will then be marked against criteria shared beforehand.

 10 x 2 hour lectures.